Narasimha1997/IronServer/README.md

 ## Performance comparision :
 ![Performance comparision : IronServer (Blue) vs npm serve (Orange)](https://raw.githubusercontent.com/Narasimha1997/IronServer/master/profile/Figure_1.png)

-<strong> In Blue : IronServer , In Orange : npm serve
+<strong> In Blue : IronServer , In Orange : npm serve  --- y axis : time in seconds, x axis : number of requests

 ## Call Graph :
 Profiling is done using gprof , a profiling tool for GCC compiler.
 The call-graph obtained for 100 requests can be used to unlock performance insights